Steps You Should Take After a Car Accident

 It is important to keep organized and collect all accident-related information in one safe place.
 Take care that the photographs you took on the date of the accident do not get accidentally deleted.
 Preserve all contact information and receipts for out-of-pocket expenses, such as medication, co-pays and car rental.

 Consult With a Car Accident Injury Lawyer

 If you were injured in an accident, it is important to secure legal representation right away.
-Your attorney will make sure that all important evidence is preserved, and will consult with you before you make any statements to the insurance companies.
+Your personal injury attorney will make sure that all important evidence is preserved, and will consult with you before you make any statements to the insurance companies.
 The other party’s insurance will contact you right away and ask to take your recorded statement, where they will try to make it sound like you were either partly or completely at fault for the accident, or were not injured.
 Your attorney will help you avoid all the pitfalls of the insurance claim, and guide you toward successful completion of your case.
 Los Angeles Car Accident Lawyers at Injury Justice Law Firm, LLP work on contingency, which means we do not charge you any money unless we obtain compensation for your injuries.
-Call us today for a free consultation at (818) 642-5229.
+Call us today for a free consultation at 310-734-7974.

 Injured in an accident?
 Contact us now!